Looking Back at Every Colts Starting Quarterback Since Andrew Luck

-Looking back at every Colts starting quarterback since Andrew Luck originally appeared on NBC Sports Chicago
+Looking back at every Colts starting quarterback since Andrew Luck originally appeared on NBC Sports Boston

 The Indianapolis Colts ran out of Luck in 2019 and have not found it since.